react-cosmos/react-cosmos/docs/next.md

 ### Static (_and dynamic?_) exports

 At the moment the `NextFixtureLoader` component uses URL search params for routing.
 This works well in development but isn't suited for static generation.
-Instead, [`generateStaticParams`](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) could be used in combination with dynamic route segments (eg. `/cosmos/[fixtureId]`) to statically generate fixtures at build time.
+Instead, [`generateStaticParams`](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) could be used in combination with dynamic route segments (eg. `/cosmos/[fixtureId]`) to statically generate fixtures routes at build time.
 This needs to be explored.

 While static exports are a must, dynamic exports might also be useful.
 Some Next.js pages will always be dynamic and the goal of React Cosmos is to be able to isolate and render _any_ part of your UI.
 Not sure if we'll ever want to export dynamic fixtures, which in this case means fixtures that run server-side code.
 Time will tell.